NHS Trust School Nursing Team

 The ever increasing demand for the service means they must ensure they make the best possible use of their highly skilled specialist nursing teams.
 In order to do this, Buckinghamshire Health Trust have reviewed their referral requirements and kindly requests that all referrals are completed according to these criteria.
 These allow the team to determine if they can offer the appropriate level of care and support for the child’s needs.

-The School Nursing Service is no longer providing yearly updates for EpiPen, Asthma and Epilepsy training on a routine basis.
-They now recommend schools source this training via e-Learning, available via recognised specialist leading charities.
-See the Bucks Health Care website for information about training courses.
+The School Nursing Service is no longer providing yearly updates for Allergy (Anaphylaxis) and Asthma training on a routine basis.
+They now recommend schools source the resources and training via e-Learning, available via Anaphylaxis Campaign and Asthma UK.

 - when the last date of the attendance at the BCC “Supporting Children in School with a Medical Condition” training.

 - whether the e-learning modules have been accessed

 Training will be in small groups and it can sometimes be beneficial to invite the parent/carer, child, and school key workers where appropriate.
 E-learning can be accessed throughout the year whenever necessary and is an ideal learning resource to update knowledge prior to school trips or other events.

 Other Specialist Nurses may provide training on other conditions e.g. cystic fibrosis, diabetes, stoma care.
 Please make contact with the child’s medical professionals via their parents/carers for this training.